emberjs/guides/source/localizable/tutorial/ember-data.md

 You can read more about Ember Data in the [Models section](../../models/).

-Since we're using Mirage in our development environment, Mirage will return the data we've provided.
+Since we've already set up Ember Mirage in our development environment, Mirage will return the data we requested.
-When we deploy our app to a production server, we will need to provide a backend for Ember Data to communicate with.
+When we deploy our app to a production server, we will likely want to replace Mirage with a remote server for Ember Data to communicate with for storing and retrieving persisted data.
+A remote server will allow for data to be shared and updated across users.